What we love about Annandale

 There are also parks with playgrounds like the Whites Creek Valley Park and Glebe Foreshore Park where you can also hold BBQ sessions.

-Shops at Annandale
+Shops in Annandale

 While there may not be big brand shopping centres in Annandale, you still have options for food and necessities like Supabarn and Friendly Grocer.
 You’ll find stores along Booth Street and Johnston Street.
 Otherwise, you can cross over to Norton Plaza at Leichhardt.